You are currently viewing Tshelung Ney, Guru Rinpoche’s Sacred Place of Prophetic Longevity

 Why is Tshelung Nye important?

-Tshelung Ney is an important sacred site in Bhutan for several reasons.
-Firstly, it is a holy site of Guru Rinpoche and Khandro Yeshe Tsogyal who meditated for 4 months in the hermitage and had a vision of Amitayus (Tsepakme) while offering a pair of longevity vessels during the 8th century.
-Secondly, Guru Padmasambhava came to Tshelung Ney from a retreat in Draphu Maratika in Nepal.
-Thirdly, Tshelung Ney has many concealed sacred religious treasures, making the location holy.
+Tshelung Ney is important for several reasons.
+Firstly, it is a holy site of Guru Rinpoche and Khandro Yeshe Tsogyal who meditated 4 months and had a vision of Amitayus in the 8th century.
+Secondly, Guru Padmasambhava came to Tshelung Ney from a retreat in Draphu Maratika in Nepal and became the second maratika.
+Thirdly, Tshelung Ney was blessed by many religious masters.

 How do people promote the Tshelung Nye?

-People promote Tshelung Nye through various means, including the promotion of Tshelung Nye through various government initiatives, such as the Bhutan Pilgrimage Tour, offering guided tours to Tshelung Nye by local guides and tour operators and the local communities and monasteries around Tshelung Nye actively promote the site through festivals, rituals, and other cultural events.
+People promote Tshelung Nye through various means like the construction of road connectivity, infrastructure development, and offering guided tours to Tshelung Nye by local tour operators.
+The local communities also promote this sacred site through festivals, rituals, and other cultural events.

 Did you like this post?
 If so, please subscribe to our latest updates for more!